FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/imdb-redesign-mobile-site-prototype/master/_images_readme/imdb_wayback.jpg" width="1000" />
 </p>
-*Left to right: IMDb Website in the early 90's, in 2002 and 2016.*
+*Left to right: IMDb Website in the early 90's, in 2002 and 2016.* _underscores_
 <br></br>

 Beyond the website, it’s identity is dated and suggests some stagnation and lack of dynamics, despite the website's very active community.